antononcube/Raku-LLM-Prompts/README.md

         ==> join("\n")
 ```
 ```
-# An internal combustion engine is like a big machine that uses tiny explosions
+# An internal combustion engine is like a machine that makes cars go vroom
-# inside to make things go vroom vroom, like in cars and trucks!
+# vroom!
+It has tiny explosions inside that make the wheels turn and move the
+# car forward.
+It's like magic but it's really science.
 ```

 Here is another example using a persona and two modifiers: